niconap/enchant/README.md

 - Easy to extend

 ## How am I going to build this?
 I am going to build this framework using SASS and the OOCSS and BEM methodologies.
 Every time I finish a component, I will add it to the framework.
-I will also add a documentation page for every component to the wiki on GitHub.
+Every component will be documented on completion.
+The documentation can be found [here](https://enchant.niconap.dev/).

 ## Components
 This framework will have the following components (this list might change):
-- [ ] Buttons
+- [x] Buttons
 - [ ] Alerts
 - [ ] Badges
 - [ ] Cards